jotacoro/e2y-test-bdd/README.md

 ##### Without Docker (locally)

-# First, Install the needed packages
+# First, Install the needed packages.
+Run the following command in the project root path:
 npm install

 # Then start both Node and React